 [90.
 Deleted in Gazette 8 Jul 2008 p.
 3233.]

-91. Voluntary employer contributions
+91. Additional contributions, when Employer can make

 (1) An Employer may contribute to the Fund for a worker who works for the Employer, other than a worker who is a West State Super Member and not already a GESB Super Member.